 Join us!
 Contact us to get your name added to our email list.
 We send out emails a few times per year.
 Also, join with us in our organization events!
 We have administrative meetings twice a year (typically April and October) and a yearly celebration commemorating Theodore’s birthday.
 Spread the word via text or social media to other family members who might be interested in receiving our emails or attending our events.

 - Are you great with social media?
 We’d love help spreading the word about the TTFO and fun of family history.
 We have a Facebook group, but we don’t have accounts on any other social media platforms (Twitter, Instagram, TikTok, etc.).
 Would you be up for creating short social media posts once a week or a couple times a month?

 Website additions.
-This website is two years old, but it is still very much under construction.
+This website is several years old, but it is still very much under construction.
 We want this to be a great resource for family members and historical researchers alike.
 Here are some ideas of content that we’d like to get on our website, but we need help creating it!